Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Comparing and ProbAttn within the same architecture framework

-Following the above comparison, it is pertinent to consider whether the two attention mechanisms, \proposal\ and ProbAttn (Informer’s attention mechanism) are competing on equal terms.
 Informer is a significantly more complex model than the vanilla transformer integrating \proposal.
 The Informer model utilises its own positional encoding based on various time frequencies (seconds, minutes, hours, weeks, etc.) and incorporates layers such as one-dimensional convolutions to facilitate feature extraction from the dataset.
 Therefore, before proceeding with further experimentation, it is essential to compare \proposal\ and ProbAttn by aligning the frameworks under which both attention mechanisms are implemented.
 To this end, we will compare the results obtained by ProbAttn and \proposal\ within the vanilla transformer architecture, to isolate the effects of Informer's attention mechanism with respect to the characteristics of its architecture.
-This involves using only fully connected layers and the sine-based positional encoding from the original proposal by Vaswani et al~\cite{vaswani2017attention}, instead of the complex architecture of Informer.
+This involves using only fully connected layers and the sine-based positional encoding from the original proposal by Vaswani et al~\citep{vaswani2017attention}, instead of the complex architecture of Informer.

-The results presented in \Cref{tab:informer-probatention} provide a clear illustration of the performance differences.
+The results presented in Table~\ref{tab:informer-probatention} provide a clear illustration of the performance differences.
 Notably, \proposal\ outperforms ProbAttn in 37 instances, while ProbAttn prevails in 23.
 However, it is crucial to also examine the cumulative error across all datasets and scenarios to establish a comprehensive metric.
 Specifically, the cumulative MSE for \proposal\ is $28.979$, compared to $34.841$ for ProbAttn.
 This indicates that, overall, \proposal\ exhibits a lower cumulative error than ProbAttn.
 Similarly, for MAE, \proposal\ achieves an accumulated value of $19.976$, whereas ProbAttn records $21.666$.
 Additionally, it is noteworthy that, on average, \proposal\ reduces the error of ProbAttn by approximately 25\% for longer prediction horizons.
 This finding corroborates the improvement and stability of our model's results under the LSTF problem.